pinaraliogullari/React/README.md

-# React
+# React Js
- This is a repo that covers my react work
+In this repository, you can find the work I did while strengthening my React knowledge.